I will introduce how to use the data_locks table to check useful locks in MySQL 8

 Here too, only one piece of data was found

-the REQUESTING_ENGINE_TRANSACTION_ID value the ENGINE_TRANSACTION_ID By comparing LOCK_STATUS is WAITING we can see that a lock wait is occurring for queries where
+By comparing the REQUESTING_ENGINE_TRANSACTION_ID value with the ENGINE_TRANSACTION_ID in the data_locks table, we can see that a lock wait is occurring for queries where LOCK_STATUS is WAITING

 Additionally,the BLOCKING_ENGINE_TRANSACTION_ID and BLOCKING_ENGINE_LOCK_ID indicate which lock is causing the lock wait.